-The Surveyors undertake that on being asked to do so by a prospective purchaser, or his/her professional advisor or Lender, they will prepare a Transcript Mortgage Valuation Report for Lending Purposes on terms and conditions to be agreed between the Surveyors and Lender and solely for the use of the Lender and upon which the Lender may rely.
-The decision as to whether finance will be provided is entirely a matter for the Lender.
-The Transcript Mortgage Valuation report will be prepared from information contained in the report and the generic Mortgage Valuation Report.
+The Surveyors undertake that on being asked to do so by a prospective Purchaser, or his/her professional advisor or Lender, they will prepare a Transcript Mortgage Valuation Report for Lending Purposes on terms and conditions to be agreed between the Surveyors and Lender and solely for the use of the Lender and upon which the Lender may rely.
+The decision as to whether finance will be provided is entirely a matter for the Lender. \\ The Transcript Mortgage Valuation Report for Lending Purposes will be prepared from information contained in the Report and the Generic Mortgage Valuation Report.